How to create an eye-catching listing

 - Mileage limits

 You can research RVs in your area to make sure you’re staying competitive.
-Set a maximum of 3 add ons fees but do make sure you’re charging for your time and effort.
+Set a maximum of 3 add-on fees but do make sure you’re charging for your time and effort.

 Rule and Policies

-- Payment terms- Allow your renters to make multiple payments so they can pay the RV trip over time instead of paying 100% up front.
+- Payment terms – Allow your renters to make multiple payments so they can pay for the RV trip over time instead of paying 100% upfront.

-- Pick up and drop off times- This depends on your schedule so choose select windows that will work for you the majority of the time.
+- Pick up and drop off times – This depends on your schedule so choose select windows that will work for you the majority of the time.
+It is also ideal to be flexible when possible.

-In the Pre Booking Message Template section, you can vet renters who submit a booking request, so that you can accept the most bookings possible.
-What are the critical things you need to understand from a renter to accept their booking?
-Include them here as you should accept as close to all bookings as possible.
+The Pre Booking Message is a feature that allows you to vet renters who submit a booking request.
+What are the critical things you need to understand from a renter to accept their bookings?
+This can include things such as towing capacity, where they plan on camping, and RV experience.
+Include them here as you should accept 100% of booking requests.

 Booking settings allow you to define how much time you need in between rentals and to get ready for a new booking.
 Be conservative to start and as you learn, adjust these settings at any time.